org-arl/fjage/src/sphinx/simulation.rst

 1. Agents must not use any system timing functions directly.
 Rather than use `System.currentTimeMillis()` or `System.nanoTime()`, the agents should use `Agent.currentTimeMillis()` and `Agent.nanoTime()`.

 2. Agents must not use any system scheduling functions directly.
-Rather than use `Thread.sleep()`, the agent should use `Agent.sleep()`.
+Rather than use `Thread.sleep()`, the agent should use `Agent.delay()`.

 3. All agents must be deployed in a single container for testing.
 Distributed containers (master or slave) are currently not supported by the discrete event simulator.